 Impairment of Long-Lived Assets.
 The Company assesses the recoverability of the Company's long-lived assets by determining whether the depreciation and amortization of long-lived assets over their remaining lives can be recovered through projected undiscounted cash flows.
 The amount of long-lived asset impairment is measured based on fair value and is charged to operations in the period in which long-lived asset impairment is determined by management.
+Manufacturing fixed assets are subject to obsolescence potential as a result of changes in customer demands, manufacturing process changes and changes in materials used.
+The Company is not currently aware of any such changes that would cause impairment to the value of its manufacturing fixed assets.
+If the Company's patents and trademarks are challenged, current values could become impaired.
+Currently the Company is not aware of any existing infringements or other such challenges to its patents or trademarks that would cause possible impairment to their values.

 Accrued Warranty Costs.
 The Company estimates the costs of the standard warranty, included with the reusable shippers at no additional cost to the customer for a period up to one year.
 These estimated costs are recorded as accrued warranty costs at the time of product sale.
+These estimated costs are subject to estimates made by the Company based on the historical actual warranty costs, number of products returned for warranty repair and length of warranty coverage.

 Revenue Recognition.
 Product sales revenue is recognized upon passage of title to customers, typically upon shipment of product.
 Any provision for discounts and estimated returns are accounted for in the period the related sales are recorded.
+Products are generally sold with right of warranty repair for a one year period but with no right of return.
+Estimated costs of warranty repairs are recorded as accrued warranty costs as described above.
+Products shipped to customers for speculation purposes are not considered sold and no revenue is recorded by the Company until sales acceptance is acknowledged by the customer.

-Results of Operations - Year Ended March 31, 2005
+Results of Operations - Year Ended March 31, 2005 Compared to Year ended March 31, 2004

 Net Sales.
 During the year ended March 31, 2005 the Company generated \$271,429 from reusable shipper sales compared to revenues of \$84,285 in the prior year period, an increase of \$187,144, or 222%.
-The increase is primarily due to the new product releases of the "soft-shelled" reusable cryogenic shippers in July 2004, and increased sales penetration into the biotech and pharmaceutical markets for the Company's reusable shippers.
+Approximately \$84,000 of this increase is due to the new product releases of the "soft-shelled" reusable cryogenic shippers in July 2004, approximately \$75,000 of the increase is due to increased sales penetration into the biotech and pharmaceutical markets for the Company's reusable shippers, and the remainder of the sales increase is attributable to a general increase in sales of existing units in existing markets.

 During 2006, the Company expects revenues of the "soft-shelled" reusable shippers to increase, but any such increase is not expected to impact significantly the Company's operating results for 2006.
-The statement concerning future sales is a forward-looking statement within the definition of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Act of 1934, as amended, that involves certain risks and uncertainties which could result in a fluctuation of sales below those achieved for the year ended March 31, 2005.
+The statement concerning future sales is a forward-looking statement that involves certain risks and uncertainties which could result in a fluctuation of sales below those achieved for the year ended March 31, 2005.
 Sales could be negatively impacted by potential competing products and overall market acceptance of the Company's products.